 As you can imagine, Brighton is a busy city at the best of times, but so many more people flood into it for the day or for the weekend.
 Our train was packed all the way down, and Brighton Station was more than a little busy.
 I’ll give Southern trains their due – and that’s not something you’ll hear people say very often – they had the station well-organised and coordinated.
 There was no chaos or mayhem, just well-organised Brits doing what they were told to get into the town centre easily.

-My friend Di and I had a stroll down the hill and onto the sea front, but with a couple of detours; within half an hour, we’d managed to become suitably garlanded and decorated, and were actually at the calmer end of the spectrum, to be honest.
+We had a stroll down the hill and onto the sea front, but with a couple of detours; within half an hour, we’d managed to become suitably garlanded and decorated.
+As we swiftly discovered, we were fairly subtle and understated compared to a lot of the variety out there.

-After a planned visit to the i360 – what a brilliant way to spend half an hour; I wish it could have been longer to appreciate the scenery – Di and I wandered up to the start point of the Pride march in Hove and shouldered our way to the front, which certainly gave us a good view of everything coming past.
+After a planned visit to the i360 – what a brilliant way to spend half an hour; I wish it could have been longer to appreciate the scenery – Di and I wandered up to the start point of the Pride march in Hove and shouldered our way to the front, which gave us a good view of everything coming past.

 We spent an hour an a half at the parade and, thankfully, the weather stayed bright and clear.
 Di and I spent the rest of the day drinking in the atmosphere of a heaving, celebrating Brighton – I was sad that some of the parks had been turned into a “payment-only” area and that tensa barriers were restricting our movements round a few streets, but they’re minor quibbles in the grand scheme of things.